mavryk-network/mavryk-protocol/docs/protocols/001_atlas.rst

 -------------------

-This protocol requires a different protocol environment version than Nairobi.
+This protocol requires requires protocol environment V11, the same as its Oxford counterpart on the Tezos Blockchain.
-It requires protocol environment V11, compared to V9 for Nairobi.

 - Simplify the timelock ``opening_result`` type in the environment as we do not deal with ``Bogus_cipher`` any longer.
 (MR :gl:`!8404`)